nhadro/spfx-env-deployment-automation/README.md

 ### Important Note

 Do NOT put two different version of the same webpart on the same page.
-The page will break and not render and you'll need to rebuild it.
+The page will break and will not render and you'll need to rebuild it.
 I'm not sure why this is happening at this point.
 It's a future fix.
 For now just don't do it.